fjbaculima/Plataforma-de-Informes/README.md

 Not available by now.
 The project is under construction.

 ## About the Authors
-* [Francisco Baculima](https://twitter.com/Francis21312) is a civil engineering student specialist in software development for engineering purposes.
+* [Francisco Baculima](https://twitter.com/fjbaculima11) is a civil engineering student specialist in software development for engineering purposes.
-* [Axel Yaguana](https://twitter.com/axlyaguana11) is a civil engineering student who focuses on algorithms and applied mathematics for machine learning.
+* [Axel Yaguana](https://twitter.com/axlyaguana11) is a civil engineering student who focuses on data analysis and statistical models.
+He also studies data science.

 ## Aknowledgements
-* [Henrry Rojas](https://twitter.com/henrryhr7), professor and researcher of civil engineering at Universidad Técnica Particular de Loja.
+* [Henrry Rojas](https://twitter.com/henrryhr7), professor, PhD candidate and researcher of civil engineering at Universidad Técnica Particular de Loja.